hotspotty/documentation/docs/pricing/migration-guide.md

 ### Up to 1 hotspots and up to 2 locations

-No action required.
-The workspace will automatically transition to the free **community** plan that includes 1 hotpspot, 2 locations and 1 super simulation per month.
+No action is required.
+The workspace will automatically transition to the free **community** plan that includes 1 hotspot, 2 locations, and 1 super simulation per month.

 ### More than 1 hotspot and/or more than 2 locations